Service Level Agreement (SLA) For Business Accounts

 Requests for all SLA violations must be made in writing by emailing [email protected] within thirty days of the reported A detailed list of the violation including date, time and service unavailability must be provided, along with any additional information that may be requested by OPEN BROADBAND’s billing, support, or customer services departments.

 1. Network Transit Availability

-OPEN BROADBAND provides a network uptime guarantee, providing uninterrupted transit to the internet (as measured on a monthly basis with a wireless network circuit).
+OPEN BROADBAND provides a network uptime guarantee, providing uninterrupted transit to the internet (as measured on a monthly basis).
 Interrupted transit is defined as 100% packet loss to the internet.
 OPEN BROADBAND upon customer’s SLA violation request and approval, will issue a credit to the customer’s next monthly billing invoice.
-A network transit availability

 |Length of 100% packet loss||Credit Against Monthly Services|

 |0 – 120 minutes||0%|

 2. Colocation Power Availability Guarantee

 - Qualified Service Outage – Qualified Network Service Outage exists when you are unable to transmit and receive data and the Company’s records such an Customer shall not receive any credits under the Qualified Service Outage which is caused by or associated with:

 - Caused by customer intentionally or unintentionally for failure to adhere to data center policies, rules and regulations